ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 6.1 BPI Workstep

-First, we will discuss the requirements for worksteps which will be implemented in the Virtual State Machine of the BPI Processing Layer.
-Note that strictly speaking we need to differentiate between the workstep as a logical construct, and its instantiation within a BPI which we call a workstep instance.
-In the following, and unless required for disambiguation, we shall use workstep also to mean workstep instance.
+First, this document will discuss the requirements for worksteps which will be implemented in the Virtual State Machine of the BPI Processing Layer.
+Note that strictly speaking one needs to differentiate between the workstep as a logical construct, and its instantiation within a BPI which is called a workstep instance.
+In the following, and unless required for disambiguation, this document shall use workstep also to mean workstep instance.

 **[RXX]** A workstep MUST have an input, one or more process steps and an output.